-- sustainable long-term our group's tax rate depends on our business performance and not artificial tax planning - well governed we manage tax risk like any other risk in our business and invest in our people - fair we recognise the impact tax has on wider society and undertake to act responsibly in all tax matters - transparent we seek to explain the taxation of our business to all our stakeholders.
+- sustainable in the long term our group's tax rate depends on our business performance and not artificial tax planning - well governed we manage tax risk like any other risk in our business and invest in our people - fair we recognise the impact tax has on wider society and undertake to act responsibly in all tax matters - transparent we seek to explain the taxation of our business to all our stakeholders.

-Our tax strategy helps us meet our aims and is reviewed and approved annually by both the Board of Directors and our Audit Committee.
-As Chief Tax Officer, I have day-to-day responsibility for our strategy and how we implement it in line with our values.
+Our tax strategy helps us meet those aims and is reviewed by our Board of Directors and approved annually by our Audit Committee.
+As Chief Tax Officer I have day-to-day responsibility for our strategy and how we implement it in line with our values.

 Jeff Davies, the Group Chief Financial Officer, is the named executive member of the Board with ultimate responsibility for our tax affairs.

-The Group Tax team at Legal & General is responsible for the development, management and delivery of the tax strategy for the group.
-This includes responsibility for the group's tax policy, external influence, risk management, advice, reporting and compliance, while providing tax insight across all parts of our business and making sure that we have the right people in the right roles.
+The Group Tax team at Legal & General is responsible for the development, management, and delivery of the tax strategy for the group.
+This includes responsibility for the group's tax policy, external influence, risk management, advice, reporting and compliance, while providing tax insight across all parts of our business and of course making sure that we have the right people in the right roles.

-This tax supplement sets out our tax strategy for the group - what we will and won't do in relation to tax - and provides a more detailed review of how much tax we pay, where we pay it and of the numbers in the annual report and accounts.
+This tax supplement sets out our tax strategy for the group - what we will and will not do in relation to tax - and provides a more detailed review of how much tax we pay, where we pay it and of the numbers in the annual report and accounts.